 Presidential elections were held in January 2021 and were preceded by political violence and unrest.
 President Yoweri Museveni was re-elected and has now led the nation for more than 30 years, having first come to power in 1986 when he led the National Resistance Army in a guerrilla war against then-President Milton Obote.

-Meanwhile, local churches are hard at work, reaching out to the poorest children and their families and sharing a hope more powerful than poverty.
+Meanwhile, local churches are hard at work, reaching out to the poorest children and their families and sharing the love of God.

 READ MOREkeyboard_arrow_down